EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 Party U SHALL compose message_3 as follows:

-* If TYPE mod 4 equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.
+* If METH_CORR mod 4 equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.

 * Compute the transcript hash TH_3 = H( TH_2 , CIPHERTEXT_2, data_3 ) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.